History

 March 12th, 2023

-The Rev. José R. Fernández, Ph.D. begins his ministry as the twenty-first rector of Grace
+The Rev. José R. Fernández, Ph.D. begins his ministry as the twenty-second rector of Grace.